How the Universe Becomes Self-Aware

 8.1 The Significance of Hoffman’s Programme

 For over a century, physics has assumed that space-time is fundamental and consciousness somehow emerges from physical processes within it.
 This approach has failed to explain even a single conscious experience.
-As Hoffman observes, there are trillions of possible human experiences, and physicalist theories have explained precisely zero of them.
+As Hoffman observes, there are trillions of possible human experiences, and physicalist theories have explained precisely zero of them (Hoffman, 2019).

 8.2 Trace Logic: Brief Overview